Bulletproof Handyman

 How do I price handyman jobs when I'm starting out?

-Start by calculating your true minimum hourly rate with the Hourly Rate Calculator — the number that covers your overhead, taxes, tools, and profit — then use it to price the whole job.
-Never charge by the hour; quote the customer one total for the finished result.
-Avoid guessing or copying a competitor's rate.
-See our guide on how to price handyman jobs.
+Calculate your true internal minimum rate with the Hourly Rate Calculator — the number that covers overhead, taxes, tools, and profit — then use it to price the whole job.
+Never charge the customer by the hour; quote one total for the finished result.
+See how to price handyman jobs.

 How do I get my first handyman clients?